 Since December 2021, all versions of the AWS ALB Authentication apps have been approved for Data Center and can be used with full guarantees by customers hosting their applications in multi-node on premise environments.

-With ALB Authenticate, any organization already hosting its Atlassian applications in AWS can benefit from its existing cloud infrastructure to create an additional layer of security and generate a seamless user authentication flow.
+With ALB Authenticate, any organization already hosting its Atlassian applications in AWS can use their Amazon infrastructure to create a Single Sign-On flow.

-The approach resembles very closely what can be obtained with a more traditional SAML SSO setup, with a few significant differences that will be covered in this article.
+In general terms, the approach resembles very closely what can be obtained with a more traditional SAML SSO setup.
+But let’s look at the differences.

 The role of AWS Application Load Balancers in your Atlassian Stack

-This is not the place to focus on the differences between classic load balancers and application load balancers.
-However, before diving into the authentication features, let’s do a quick reminder on the role of Application Load Balancers for enterprise customers of AWS and in the Atlassian stack specifically.
+Before diving into the hardcore authentication stuff, let’s do a quick reminder on the role of Application Load Balancers for enterprise customers of AWS and in the Atlassian stack specifically.